timeswind/cdk-certbot-dns-dnspod/API.md

 - *Type:* `string`

-Email address for important account notifications.
+Email address associate with DNSPod account and for important account notifications.

 ---